-On June 24, 1509, the coronation of Henry VIII was completed.
+On June 24, 1509, Henry VIII received the crown of England.
 But as his reign progressed, he grew desperate for a son who’d carry on the Tudor dynasty.
 When the pope wouldn't annul his first marriage so that Henry could wed again, he took matters into his own hands.

 Henry was a king who hadn’t been expected to rule — he only took the throne because his older brother had died — but he ended up embarking upon a religious reformation, cracking down on dissent and marrying a grand total of six wives.
 In honor of Henry’s coronation, and the unexpected chain of events that followed, here are some surprising facts about the Tudor monarch.

 When Henry ascended to the throne, he seems to have followed a philosophy of working to live, not living to work.
 Most mornings he didn’t get up until eight o’clock (making him a late riser for the times).
 Once he was out of bed, he preferred hunting or hawking over the business of governing.

 When his outdoor activities ended, Henry could find time to meet some of his obligations, but work had to be completed quickly — his nights were usually filled with dancing, gambling or playing cards.